evanwporter/Sloth/QuickStart.md

-Start off by creating by compiling the files using the code:
+Start by downloading the source files.
+Then run the following command:

-`python setup.py build_ext --inplace`
+`make package`

-Once that's done, import the files using `from frame import DataFrame`.
-I'm working on creating a package.
+Once run its possible to import the Sloth package from anywhere using `import Sloth`.

 Then create a pandas dataframe and initialize the Sloth DataFrame using `DataFrame.from_pandas()`.